MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/basic-authentication-prompts-blocked.md

 These policies can be found in the Group Policy Management Console under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Security Settings.

 > [!NOTE]
-> - To use these policies, download at least version 5359.1000 of the [Group Policy Administrative Template files (ADMX/ADML) for Microsoft 365 Apps](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.
-That version was released on August 11, 2022.
+> - To use these policies, download at least version 54006.1000 of the [Group Policy Administrative Template files (ADMX/ADML) for Microsoft 365 Apps](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.
+That version was released on July 7, 2023.
 > - You can also implement these policies by using Cloud Policy.
 For more information, see [Overview of Cloud Policy service for Microsoft 365](../admincenter/overview-cloud-policy.md).

 ### Allow specified hosts to show Basic Authentication prompts to Office apps